 But from beginner level to that point, there are many years of learning and piano practice to be completed.
-And for this part of your journey, Musiah’s online piano lessons is ideally suited to guide and support you.
+And for this part of your journey, Musiah MIDI piano lessons are ideally suited to guide and support you.

 The reality is that Musiah is a completely unique and highly effective piano lessons journey that will have you reading sheet music and playing piano before you know it.

-If you, dear reader, would like to join me in proving that the above hypothesis is false, I warmly invite you to take our Free Online Piano Lessons 14 Day Trial.
+If you, dear reader, would like to join me in proving that MIDI piano lessons (with Musiah) are tremendously effective, I warmly invite you to take our Free MIDI Piano Lessons 14 Day Trial.

 Til next time,